pkunlp-icler/PCA-EVAL/README.md

 ```

+## Submit Results

-📢 For close track data, please follow [this file](https://github.com/pkunlp-icler/PCA-EVAL/blob/main/pca-eval/results/chatgpt_holmes_outputs/Autonomous%20Driving.json) to organize your model output.
-Submit **three JSON files** from different domains, along with your **model name** and **organization** to us via [email](mailto:leo.liang.chen@stu.pku.edu.cn).
+📢 For close track evaluaiton and PCA-Evaluation, please follow [this file](https://github.com/pkunlp-icler/PCA-EVAL/blob/main/pca-eval/results/chatgpt_holmes_outputs/Autonomous%20Driving.json) to organize your model output.
+Submit **Six JSON files** from different domains and different tracks, along with your **model name** and **organization** to us via [email](mailto:leo.liang.chen@stu.pku.edu.cn).
 Ensure you use the dataset's provided prompt as the default input for fair comparison (You should mention in the email if custom prompts were used).

-We will send the closed track PCA-Eval results of your model to you.
+We will send the closed track PCA-Eval results of your model to you and update the leaderboard.